 DEALING WITH PAIN BEFORE HEALING

-Racial reconciliation is a journey and the process can take as long as it takes because it can be painful and difficult.
+Racial reconciliation is a journey that can take as long as it takes because it can be painful and difficult.
 It doesn’t seem possible to have reconciliation without pain on both sides.
-Anyone coming from a place of privilege might not have realized they weren’t being empathetic to someone that experienced racism.
+Anyone who is not directly impacted by racism might not have realized they weren’t being empathetic to someone that experienced racism.

 It can be painful to take a deep look inside yourself and find faults.
 On the other hand, it can be painful to recount and discuss racism with someone that has experienced it firsthand.
-With something as deeply ingrained as racism, accepting fault and dealing with it can be painful.
+With something as historically traumatic as racism, understanding and dealing with the fact that we may have unknowingly or knowingly participated can be painful but necessary.
+We focus on healing because we can’t change the past, but our story is happening now; our actions are writing the healing chapter.

 Refuse to play along with injustice.
 If we want true reconciliation, we have to completely turn from anything deemed racist or biggoted.